dkasuga/portfolio/resume_en2.md

 **[Estimation of 3D Geometry and Material](https://github.com/dkasuga/EstimationOf3DGeometryAndMaterial)**
 - Deep neural network model for my graduation thesis project.
 My theme is the combination of computer vision and computer graphics using deep learning.
-- You can generate 3D Mesh and physically-based material from a single image.
+- You can generate 3D geometry as a mesh and physically-based rendering material (diffuse, specular, roughness) from a single image.
+For now this is only trained for ShapNet car datasets, but it can be applied for xR applications in the future.
+For example, you can get realistic 3D model of a chair in front of you, and send it to others in order to use it in AR scenes in different places.
 - The codes are written in Python using PyTorch.

 **[dkasuga9cc](https://github.com/dkasuga/dkasuga9cc)**